ttreeagency/JsonApi/Documentation/basics/adapters.md

 }
 ```

-This will assume that the Eloquent relation on the model is also called `phone`.
+This will assume that the Doctrine relation on the model is also called `phone`.
 If this is not the case, pass
-the Eloquent relation name as the first function argument:
+the Doctrine relation name as the first function argument:

 ```php
 class Adapter extends AbstractAdapter